rudderlabs/dbt-events-registry/README.md

 # Events Registry using DBT and RudderStack

 This repository contains a sample DBT project for Rudder stack.
-It can be applied on Rudder data residing in BigQuery.
+It can be applied on the RudderStack data residing in Google BigQuery.

 ## Overview